guillermodulce/eCommerce_Elektra/README.md

 _In Windows_
 * Clone or download this repository
 * Open the downloaded folder
-* Open the command line and type the following command
+* Open the command line and type the following command:

 ```
 conda create -n env36 python=3.6